 It’s important to make sure that you have sufficient information before filing a provisional patent application.
 While there are no legal requirements that prevent an individual from filing a provisional patent application, you must have the necessary documentation in order to protect your idea.
 You must also make sure that you have sufficient funds to cover all the legal fees associated with the process.
 In some cases, you might want to consult a trademark attorney to help you with the process.

-Getting a lawyer
+Getting a Patent attorney

 You may have a great invention, but don’t know where to start.
 You should seek legal counsel to avoid common mistakes and make sure that your provisional patent will provide you with the protection you need.
 To get started, download Priori’s patent worksheet to answer some questions about your invention.
 Once you’ve answered these questions, you should be ready to move on to the formal application.
 Here are some tips for drafting a provisional patent application.